Azure/bicep-registry-modules/avm/ptn/azd/ml-ai-environment/README.md

 ### Parameter: `replicaCount`

 The number of replicas in the search service.
-If specified, it must be a value between 1 and 12 inclusive for standard SKUs or between 1 and 3 inclusive for basic SKU.
+If specified, it must be a value between 1 and 12 inclusive for standard SKUs, or between 1 and 3 inclusive for basic SKU.

 - Required: No
 - Type: int